gilleshenrard/ITLg_programmation-procedurale/README.md

 * file index creation
 * unit tests
 * screen reports as stated in the final assignment
+* menus

 ### 5. To Do
-* Implement menus
 * CSV report generation method
-* paginated table printing for large tables
 * (modify AVL trees to create indexes directly for small tables)
 * push further testing and debugging for very large tables

 ### 6. Known issues
 n/a